RedPitaya/Documentation/appsFeatures/remoteControl/deepMemoryAcquisition.rst

 .. note::

-   Please note that the more memory you allocate to the DMA, the slower Red Pitaya Linux OS will function as the RAM resources between the two are shared.
-The memory allocated to the DMA is reserved, so Linux cannot use it.
+   To prevent performance decrease problems, we recommend leaving at least 100 MB of the DDR for the proper operation of the Linux OS.
+The maximal recommended DMA region size is 412 MB for STEMlab 125-14 and SDRlab 122-16 and 924 MB for SIGNALlab 250-12.

 API functions